hapax/hapax.github.io/assets/teaching.md

 *Any* mathematical topic has gorgeous theorems, freakish specimens, and a rich history of real-world motivation and use.
 Teaching trigonometry?
-Perhaps Euclid is a little dry, though at the rate time it is a revelation.
-But what about *non-Euclidean* geometry?
+Perhaps Euclid is a little dry, but what about *non-Euclidean* geometry?
 This is a wonderful place for guided discovery and exploration.
 And what could be more empowering than determining the size of the earth from the shadow of a stick, as